Wonderbra: Worldwide reintroduction, 1991 to 1994

 In 1994 in the UK, the (Sara Lee) Wonderbra achieved a high profile for its racy Hello Boys campaign.
 The most famous campaign poster presented model Eva Herzigová in a Wonderbra gazing down at her breasts with the caption "Hello Boys", addressing male admirers.
 Urban myth attributed a number of car accidents to drivers being distracted by the advertisements.
 The influential poster was featured in an exhibition at the Victoria and Albert Museum in London and it was voted in at number 10 in a "Poster of the Century" contest.

 The Playtex Division of Sara Lee was given the responsibility of introducing "The Wonderbra" style to the United States.
 Although the model was already being manufactured in Montreal by Canadelle, Playtex executives decided to take a year to redesign the bra for the U.S. market.
 They scheduled a late 1994 national launch for the bra.
 During this period, Gossard introduced to Americans their Ultrabra, with a design similar to the push-up Wonderbra model.
 Other competitors quickly followed while Playtex retooled the design.
 Victoria's Secret launched television advertisements to maintain visibility for the Miracle Bra which the company launched in 1993.

 The U.S. Wonderbra rollout included events with Eva Herzigová in New York's Times Square.
 The advertisements were toned down in comparison to the earlier UK campaign.
 The U.S. print and billboard advertising showed models wearing only the Wonderbra.
 Underneath read slogans such as "who cares if it's a bad hair day" and "look me in the eyes and tell me that you love me."
 The $25 Million campaign worked in conjunction to the ongoing media interest in the bra.
 Although Playtex promoted the authenticity of their "One and Only Wonderbra", the rapid introduction of competitive products meant that the overall U.S. market benefited from a 43% increase in push-up bra sales by the end of 1994.

 Following the 1994 relaunch, the U.S. Wonderbra has expanded from the single push-up bra design to a broader lingerie line.
 The brand remains popular around the world as a product, and a part of the cultural lexicon.

 Sale of brand to Hanes (2006)

 In 2006, Sara Lee sold its intimate apparel brands.
 The Wonderbra trademark is the property of Canadelle Limited Partnership of Canada, which is a wholly owned subsidiary of HanesBrands Inc. HanesBrands Inc. owns the license to sell and distribute apparel products under the Wonderbra trademark in all countries except the member states of the European Union, several other European nations and South Africa; in these other markets, an affiliate of Sun Capital Partners owns the license under the Dim Branded Apparel group which is headquartered in Paris.

+Sale of brand to Gildan (2025)

+On December 1, 2025, Gildan Activewear acquired HanesBrands Inc, which included Wonderbra.